-Fig. 17 shows a visualization of multiple droplets being routed to a Gibson site.
+Fig. 20 shows a visualization of multiple droplets being routed to one Gibson site.
 The yellow squares represent the shadow of a droplet and the blue squares are their occlusion zones.
 We display the paths of various droplets shown as gray squares to indicate these as "no-go" zones for other droplets.
 To other droplets, these gray squares are temporarily forbidden from crossing to avoid contamination of the droplet as it may pick up debris from a previously routed droplet, which is undesirable.
 Of course, this issue is hardware specific, but it is considered a constraint in our simulation and therefore contributes to congestion calculations.

-The program can time out under conditions of extreme congestion.
+The program can time-out under conditions of extreme congestion.
 This may occur for a number of input combinations, most notably when the grid size becomes too small.
-In these cases,
+In these cases, there may be too few reaction sites, or too many droplets (as a